7 Best Nerf Sniper Rifles (2025 Guide)

 Nerf N-Strike Modulus LongStrike

-Released in 2018 as a remake of the 2010 Longstrike CS-6, the N-Strike LongStrike sniper rifle in the Modulus series offers improved performance compared to its predecessor.
+First released in 2018 as a remake of the 2010 Longstrike CS-6, the Modulus LongStrike delivers much better performance than the original.

-The Modulus LongStrike is no different.
-It comes packaged with a fancy bi-pod, a scope, a barrel extension, a detached shoulder stock, three six-round magazines, and eighteen Elite Darts.
-Please note that the shoulder stock is integrated, so once it’s attached, it can’t be detached anymore.
+The LongStrike follows this theme.
+It comes packaged with a bipod, scope, barrel extension, shoulder stock, three six-round magazines, and eighteen Elite darts.
+Note that once the shoulder stock is attached, it cannot be removed.

 Check Price